alexapostolu/night/README.md

 **website**

 Still a lot of work to do on the website, but depending on how version 3.1 will go, then it should be done in two or three weeks.

+**CI**

+Still experimenting with setting up a CI for this repo.
+Thinking of going with either Circle or Travis CI.
+Have no clue what I'm doing though...

 ---